romkatv/powerlevel10k/README.md

   it, switching to another font may help but is unlikely.
 - Change terminal font size one point up or down.
 For example, in iTerm2 powerline prompt looks perfect at font sizes 11 and 13 but breaks down at 12.
-- Change font hinting and/or antialiasing mode in the terminal settings.
+- Change font hinting and/or anti-aliasing mode in the terminal settings.
 - Shift all text one pixel up/down/left/right if your terminal has an option to do so.
 - Try a different terminal.